abogatskiy/PELICAN/README.md

 ### Outputs of the script

 * Logfiles are kept in the `log/` folder.
-By default these contain initializtion information followed by training and validation stats for each epoch, and testing results at the end.
+By default these contain initialization information followed by training and validation stats for each epoch, and testing results at the end.
 The argument `--prefix` is used to name all files.
 Re-running the script without changing the prefix will overwrite all output files unless the flag `--load` is used.
 * If `--summarize` is on, then Tensorboard summaries are saved into a folder with the same name as the log.
 If `--summarize-scv` is on, then per-minibatch stats are written into a separate CSV file.
 * At the end of evaluation on the testing set, the stats are written into a CSV file whose name ends in `Best.metrics.csv` (for the model checkpoint with the best validation score) and `Final.metrics.csv` (for the model checkpoint from the last epoch).
 If there are multiple runs whose prefixes only differ by text after a dash (e.g. `run-1, run-2, run-3`, etc.) then their metrics will be appended to the same CSV.
 * Model outputs (predictions) are saved as .pt files in `predict/`.
 ROC curves are also saved there as CSV files.
 In the multiclass case, each class takes three columns of the file (the columns are [fpr, tpr, threshold]).